SooryaGeorge7/Dublin-Eats/README.md

 Agile development or planning were implemented using Github issues, milestones and project.Issue weres created for User stories which are implemented to identify the necessary features and functions of the website.

-Since this was the first time using story points and it was not really explained in the walk-through videos, it was challenging to identify which userstories to allocate more story points and how much story points to provide for each user story.Story points were allocated according to complexity or how time consuming the user story was.
+Since this was the first time using story points and it was not really explained in the walk-through videos, it was challenging to identify which userstories to allocate more story points and how much story points to provide for each user story.Story points were allocated according to complexity or how time consuming the user story was.The should-have user story points did not exceed 60% of user story points total.
 The must-have user stories were prioritized first.
 Certain other user stories were implemented based on time and complexity.
 Project Kanan board was used to track progress with user stories moving between Todo, In Progress and Done columns.The kanan board can be located [here](https://github.com/users/SooryaGeorge7/projects/3/views/1).
 All user stories have acceptance critera and tasks that needs to be ticked off on the go as this will mark the story as complete.